ottocoon/datafund-03-analproj/README.md

 Click on a data file to view it.
 To save the data, click "Raw" in the upper right - this will show just the raw file content in your browser.
 In Chrome, right-click and select "Save as ..." to get a local copy to compare.
+This won't work for Excel files - save the .xls file directly from GitHub.

 ### 9. Conditional Script Execution